New WordPress site

 DisableDeactivates the version.
 The action is available only for plugins.

-SynchronizeUpdates the list of installed versions.
+Install updatesUpdates the list of installed versions.
 The button is available only for the administrator account with superuser permissions.

 WordPress technical details

-PHP settings for the site
+Selecting PHP handler and version for site

 WP CLI